mvysny/vaadin-on-kotlin/docs/creating_ui.md

 }
 ```

-The `formLayout()` function will create Vaadin `FormLayout` component and add it into the root `VerticalLayout`.
+The `formLayout()` function creates Vaadin `FormLayout` component and adds it into the root `VerticalLayout`.
 Then it runs the configuration
 block, acting as a parent layout in that block.
 This is very important since that will correctly allow the `textField()` function to insert
 the newly created `TextField` class into the `FormLayout` itself, and not into the root `VerticalLayout`.